challenges of online classroom management

 Time management is a beneficial skill that we all use every day.
 But this skill is not easy, and it must be taught.
 Participating in the physical classroom promotes time management skills for most students.

-But in a virtual classroom, though, procrastination becomes much easier.
+However, in a virtual classroom, procrastination becomes much easier.
 Once again, distraction becomes a big issue, and it affects every aspect of learning.
 Teachers and parents have less supervision in virtual classrooms, which means accountability is limited for students.
 Communication barriers are another reason students may not know what’s expected unless a teacher explicitly says everything to students.
 They don’t know how much time to spend on an assignment is reasonable.
 Again, educators must provide these expectations and the skills they must teach.

 There are a few methods that can affect your concentration over some time.
 These are some of them: